web-eid/web-eid-authtoken-validation-java/README.md

 You must explicitly specify which **intermediate** certificate authorities (CAs) are trusted to issue the eID authentication and OCSP responder certificates.
 CA certificates can be loaded from either the truststore file, resources or any stream source.
 We use the [`CertificateLoader`](https://github.com/web-eid/web-eid-authtoken-validation-java/blob/main/src/main/java/eu/webeid/security/certificate/CertificateLoader.java) helper class to load CA certificates from resources here, but consider using [the truststore file](https://github.com/web-eid/web-eid-spring-boot-example/blob/main/src/main/java/eu/webeid/example/config/ValidationConfiguration.java#L104-L123) instead.

-First, copy the trusted certificates, for example `ESTEID-SK_2015.cer` and `ESTEID2018.cer`, to `resources/cacerts/`, then load the certificates as follows:
+First, copy the trusted certificates, for example `ESTEID2018.cer`, to `resources/cacerts/`, then load the certificates as follows:

 ```java
 import java.security.cert.X509Certificate;